jchojna/homepage-gulp/README.md

 `gulp`

-To publish your page using github pages use `npm run deploy`
+To publish the page using github pages use `npm run deploy`